ENGINE OIL LEVEL: general information

 Exceeding the maximum engine oil level

-If the oil level exceeds the maximum level, do not start your vehicle and contact an approved Dealer.
+Under no circumstances should maximum filling level B be exceeded: this could damage the engine and the anti-pollution system.
+If the level exceeds the maximum level, do not start your vehicle and contact an authorised dealer.